Home » Breads » Southern Buttermilk Biscuits

 Do I have to use buttermilk?

 For this recipe yes, you will want to use buttermilk.
 If you do not have buttermilk you can make your own at home.
-To do that for this recipe pour 3/4 cups of regular milk into a measuring cup and add 3/4 tablespoon of white vinegar or lemon juice and stir.
+However, I will always say that the best biscuits are made with REAL buttermilk.
+It’s worth the trip to the store y’all.
+To make it for this recipe, pour 3/4 cups of regular milk into a measuring cup and add 3/4 tablespoon of white vinegar or lemon juice and stir.
 Let this sit for 5-10 minutes, stir again and then you can use.

 Why do you fold the dough over on itself?